Trusted Employee Screening Services | Rapid Screening

 Criminal Background Checks

-Most employee screening methods include a criminal background check.
+Most employee screening services methods include a criminal background check.
 The criminal background check involves the investigation of any criminal activities the employee ever participated in, that might be a potential threat to the workplace or other employees around.

 Employment Verification